opicbernard/git-diffview/README.md

 ![git-diffview](https://raw.githubusercontent.com/opicbernard/git-diffview/master/git-diffview.png)

-In the above resulting treeview, you'll easily see that some work has been done on leaf-1, leaf-2, leaf-3, and leaf-4, under the root directory in the master branch of the project.
+In the above resulting treeview, you'll easily see that leaf-1, leaf-3, and leaf-4 have been modified, and leaf-2 deleted, under the root directory in the project's master branch.

 It's now straigthforward to visualize what part of the project tree get touched.